Sign In Forgot Password

 After davvening, join us for kiddush: enjoy some grape juice or wine and challah and say hello.

-This is our weekday opportunity to pray, support those who are in mourning and need to recite kaddish, and to check in with the community.
+This is our weekday opportunity to pray, support those who are in mourning and need to recite kaddish, and to check in with our community.
+All are welcome!

 The minkha service is short; it includes Ashrei, a silent weekday Amidah, Takhanun when applicable, and Aleinu.

-Book: We use the daily siddur "By The Shore of a Western Sea."
+We use the daily siddur "By The Shore of a Western Sea" by Miles Hochstein for our weekday minyan.
 Contact Rabbi Ariel to request a copy or order directly here.

 For services on other weekdays, see our list of community resources in the greater Portland area.